 - Rehearsal management

-- Choosing awards or prizes
+- Choosing awards or prizes.

-Consider The Venue
+#5 Consider the Venue

 When thinking about event planning and how to start a talent show, the venue is one of the most important considerations.
 Churches, school gymnasiums, or auditoriums are options for a large-scale indoor talent show.
 If you are planning a non-profit fundraiser, local community centers may allow you to use their space.
 If you are planning an outdoor competition, many public parks have pavilions available for rent, otherwise, you could consider renting or buying event tents to ensure that competitors and guests are protected in case of inclement weather.

-Recruit The Talent and Hold Auditions
+#6 Recruit the Talent and Hold Auditions

-Promote Your Talent Competition
+#7 Promote Your Talent Competition